K4RAN06/FiveM-Suicide-Command/README.md

 [Preview](https://cdn.karan01.site/sagmaballs04118.mp4)

-Credits To Whoeza#0319 For Troubleshooting and Helping to Rewrite Script and Juice#0886 For Troubleshooting and Helping Me Improve the Script
+Credits To Whoeza#0319 For Troubleshooting and Helping to Rewrite Script and Juice#0886 For Troubleshooting and Helping Me Improve the Script and Credit To [ScottUK](https://forum.cfx.re/u/Scott_UK) For The Base Script